 Follow the Dirty Dozen and Clean FifteenThe EWG has a ton of great information on their website about all different kinds of toxins and I suggest you check them out but for simplicity sake here are the lists for 2019: Dirty Dozen: strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, and hot peppers.
-Clean Fifteen: avocados, sweet corn, pineapples, sweet peas frozen, onions, papayas, eggplants, asparagus, kiwis, cabbage, cauliflower, cantaloupes, broccoli, mushrooms, and honeydew melons.
+Clean Fifteen: avocados, sweet corn, pineapples, sweet peas frozen, onions, papayas, eggplants, asparagus, kiwis, cabbage, cauliflower, cantaloupes, broccoli, mushrooms, and honeydew melons. ***Note: although sweet corn is listed on the 2019 list for clean 15, many varieties of corn are GMO – particularly field corn.
+But more and more GMO sweet corn is grown every year.
+The clean 15 ONLY checks for pesticides.
+If you aren’t certain, you are ALWAYS better off with organic corn which cannot be GMO.
 Bottom line?
 Read your food labels.
 Eat real, whole, fresh foods (that don’t come with labels.)
 Eat organic produce when possible and especially if it falls in the dirty dozen!

-Control Air PollutionBut don’t forget about air quality.
-Virtually all “air fresheners” that plug in, commercial sprays (odor “eliminators”) and even candles with artificial fragrances are toxic.
+Control Air PollutionAnd don’t forget about indoor air quality.
+Virtually all “air fresheners” that plug into the wall, commercial sprays, odor “eliminators,” and even candles with artificial fragrances are toxic.
 Many of them contain benzene, formaldehyde, propellants, solvents, and other toxic ingredients.
 These ingredients can cause headaches, dizziness, allergic reactions, and contribute to or aggravate lung conditions like asthma and COPD among other side effects.
-Some of them are even cancinogenic.
+Some of them are even carcinogenic.
 In fact, the Environmental Protection Agency (EPA) reports that the air inside the typical home is often 2-5 times more polluted (sometimes WAY MORE) than the air outside because of toxic building materials, toxic cleaning and fragrance products used inside and more.
-Again, it’s a relatively easy fix using essential oils in a diffuser (this is an inexpensive one with good reviews) or to DIY scent gels, etc. Growing and picking or buying a fragrant bouquet of flowers is also a possibility or using all natural, nothing-added dried potpourri.
+Again, it’s a relatively easy fix using essential oils in a diffuser (this is an inexpensive one with good reviews) or to DIY scent gels, etc. Growing and picking or buying a fragrant bouquet of flowers is also a possibility or using all-natural, nothing-added, dried potpourri.
 Bottom line?
 DIY cleaning products and air fresheners with easily accessible things like baking soda and essential oils or purchase non-toxic cleaning products like Norwex.

-Detox Your LaundryThe ideas behind making changes in your laundry products are very similar to the changes in cleaning and beauty products.
-Again, your skin is your largest organ so the clothes you put on – that are loaded with toxic chemicals from laundry detergent and fabric softeners – hold those toxins up against your skin all day (and all night) long.
+Detox Your LaundryThe ideas behind making changes in our laundry products are very similar to the changes in cleaning and beauty products.
+Again, the skin is our largest organ so the clothes we put on – that are loaded with toxic chemicals from laundry detergent and fabric softeners – hold those toxins up against our skin all day (and all night) long.
 Laundry detergents many chemicals that are not only toxic to us but to our waterways and environment.
 Without going into details on all the chemicals I can barely pronounce, let me just say that the side effects can include respiratory issues, skin rashes, eye irritation, organ toxicity, more endocrine disruption, and even possibly cancer.
 Seriously?
 Yes, seriously.
-Read your label and use fewer chemicals or a non-toxic laundry detergent.
+Read your label and use fewer chemicals or less toxic laundry detergent.
 There are a lot of options here and even some DIY choices so I’ll probably go into this in a later post where I can go into more detail.